kwanele-Cyber/BigShot-e-cormmerce/BigShotApi/ReadMe.md

 ![Logo](./documentationAssets/sequenceDiagram.png)

+1. Client sends request with `X-Api-Key` and parameters.
+2. `ApiKeyMiddleware` validates the key and attaches the user.
+3. Controller enforces role-based authorization.
+4. Controller calls data service for business logic.
+5. Data service uses EF to interact with the database.
+6. Response flows back to the client.

 ### Data Services
-All Classes that implement these interfaces are DatServices
+All Classes that implement these interfaces are DataServices
 - IChatbotService
     ```csharp
      public interface IChatbotService